Pig Triggering Receptor Expressed On Myeloid Cells 1 (TREM1) Protein

 Description

-Triggering Receptor Expressed On Myeloid Cells 1 (TREM1) is a recombinant Pig protein produced in a Prokaryotic expression system (E. coli).
+Pig Triggering Receptor Expressed On Myeloid Cells 1 (TREM1) is a recombinant Pig protein expressed in E. coli.

 Documents del producto